pivotal/docs-platform-automation/docs/index.md

 In this introduction, we'll provide a high-level overview of Platform Automation Toolkit.
 To dive-deeper, check out the references section.

-See the [Getting Started][getting-started] section for instructions on how to start using Platform Automation Toolkit.
+See the [Getting Started][getting-started.md] section for instructions on how to start using Platform Automation Toolkit.

-## About
+## About Platform Automation Toolkit

 * Uses [om][om],
-  (and by extension, the Ops Manager API) to enable command-line interaction with Ops Manager ([Understanding the Ops Manager Interface][platform-understanding-opsman])
+  (and by extension, the Tanzu Operations Manager API) to enable command-line interaction with Tanzu Operations Manager ([Understanding the Tanzu Operations Manager Interface][platform-understanding-opsman])

 * Includes a documented reference pipeline showing one possible configuration to use tasks.